Guide

 Commonwealth Procurement Rules (CPR)

-The rules that all federal government agencies must follow when buying goods and services.
-They cover things like value for money, open competition, and ethical behaviour.
-State governments have their own equivalent policies.
+The rules Commonwealth officials must follow when procuring goods and services.
+They cover principles such as value for money, competition, ethics, and accountability.
+State and territory governments have their own procurement policies.

 Compliance Check

-The first thing that happens to your submission.
-Before it even reaches the evaluation panel, someone checks that you have included everything the tender asked for: signed declarations, insurance certificates, mandatory forms.
+An early check that your submission includes the mandatory items the tender asked for: signed declarations, insurance certificates, forms, licences, or other evidence.
 If you miss a mandatory item, your submission can be excluded.

 Contract Award / Contract Notice (CN)